laurenhamel/mync/README.md

 ### `mync restore`

-Restore your workstation's settings from its backup
+Restores your workstation's settings from its backup

 ### `mync push`